 We already covered this in detail in a previous guide, but let’s do a quick recap in case you missed it.
-It’s quite easy to find out whether the 403 Forbidden error is being caused by a faulty plugin without having to deactivate each one individually.
+It’s pretty easy to find out whether a faulty plugin is causing the 403 Forbidden error without having to deactivate each one individually.

-In order to achieve this feat, all you need to do is relocate to your plugin directory via FTP, and change its name to something different as in the example below.
+To achieve this feat, all you need to do is relocate to your plugin directory via FTP and change its name to something different, as in the example below.

-This will render WordPress unable to find your plugins, and therefore result in their deactivation.
-Once that’s done, proceed to check once more whether the error is gone – if that’s the case, restore the folder’s name, then change the name of each individual folder inside in order to deactivate them until you find the culprit.
+This will render WordPress unable to find your plugins, resulting in their deactivation.
+Once that’s ready, proceed to check once more whether the error is out – if that’s the case, restore the folder’s name, then change the name of each folder inside to deactivate them until you find the culprit.

-As you can see, the 403 Forbidden error is really more of a nuisance than something to be scared of.
-Chances are that if you ever run across this issue, you’ll be able to fix it in a matter of minutes with a little tinkering – and the help of our guide.
+As you can see, the 403 Forbidden error is more of a nuisance than something to be scared of.
+Chances are that if you ever run across this issue, you’ll be able to fix it in a matter of minutes with a bit of tinkering – and the help of our guide.

 Let’s run through a quick recap.
-If your server does rise up against you and you’re faced with a 403 Forbiddenerror on your WordPress site, all you need to do is follow these steps:
+If your server does rise against you and you note a 403 Forbidden error on your WordPress site, all you need to do is follow these steps:

 - Check your user privileges.